 Instructions

 - Cream butter and lilac sugar together in a stand mixer until light and fluffy.
 Scrape down the sides of the bowl as needed.
-Add vanilla extract.
+Add vanilla extract and the flour, mix to combine.

-- Shape dough into a disc, wrap in plastic and refrigerate for 20 minutes.
+- Shape the dough into a disc, wrap it in plastic wrap and refrigerate for 20 minutes.
 This step is very important to firm up the butter.

-- On a lightly floured work surface, roll dough out to about 1/4 inch thick.
+- On a lightly floured work surface, using a rolling pin, roll the dough out to about 1/4 inch thick.

-- Using a round cookie cutter (approx. 2 inch in diameter) cut cookies out and place on a prepared cookie sheet approx. 2 inches apart.
+- Using a round cookie cutter (approx. 2 inches in diameter) cut cookies out and place on a prepared baking sheet approx. 2 inches apart.
 Use up all the dough.
 Sprinkle the tops of each cookie with extra lilac sugar.

 Notes

-The lilac flowers are where you get most of the soft delicate flavour, so make sure you have pressed flowers from your sugar in the cookies, do not remove them.
+The lilac flowers are where you get most of the soft delicate flavour.
+Make sure you have pressed flowers from your sugar into the cookies, do not remove them.

 If your lilac sugar has clumped up, pour it out of the jar and break up the clumps.
 It will smell strong and earthy, but not to worry the taste is delicate and lovely.